SudipSarkar1193/Digital-Nurture-4.0-JavaFSE/Week7_React/9. ReactJS-HOL/cricketapp/README.md

 # 🏏 Cricket App - React JS Assignment
 Hey there!
 This is my submission for the ReactJS Hands-on Lab.
+This "Cricket App" is a project I built as part of `Digital Nurture 4.0 program`.
 It's a simple app I built to practice some of the cool features from ES6 within a React environment.

 ## 📝 What's this all about?
 This project is a small React application called cricketapp.
 The main goal was to get comfortable with modern JavaScript (ES6) features.
 I've implemented a couple of different components to show I know how to use things like map(), arrow functions, and destructuring.